13 Best Niche Site Ideas + Live Examples (2022 Guide)

 Take for example, this article about vegan toothpaste:

 VEGAN AFFILIATE PROGRAMS

 Toothpage probably isn't the sexiest product, nor does it draw the highest commissions.
-But there are plenty of higher-ticket vegan products, whether that's vegan designer handbags, vegan leather products, or subscription services.
+But there are plenty of higher-ticket products for vegans, too, whether that's vegan designer handbags, vegan leather products, or subscription services.
 To enter this niche, you'll need to dive deep into the vegan subculture and familiarize yourself with vegan and sustainable brands.
 Check out our list of vegan affiliate programs for more ideas.